ridiculous/drg/README.md

 ### drg:update

-DRG can update your outdated gems, one-by-one, to the latest version.
-It'll update the gem and then run your tests.
-If your tests pass, then the new version will be written to your Gemfile (similar to Gemnasium).
+DRG can update your outdated gems!
+It does this by checking for outdated gems, and then updating them one at time to the latest version.
+It then run your tests (with `rake`) and if your tests pass, the new version will be written to your Gemfile!

 ```bash
 rake drg:update
 ```

+Easy!

 ### pin

 DRG really wants to help you manage your project's gems.
 But DRG doesn't want to replace Bundler.
-Instead we want to build on it.
+Instead, we want to build on it.
 Pinning ignores gems that are fetched from somewhere other than rubygems.
 For example, gems listed with `:git`, `:github`, or `:path` will be ignored.
 You can "pin" all your versions to the current version listed in the Gemfile.lock: